 - It’s very widely used, so the odds are better that your tenants might already have an account and experience with using it.

-- It’s very secure and allows credit cards as well as debit cards, which can be more attractive to vacationers.
+- Like Venmo, it’s very secure and allows credit cards as well as debit cards, which can be more attractive to vacationers.

-- You do not have to divulge any of your bank account information – all the vacationer needs is your email address or mobile number to submit the payment to you.
+- Like Venmo, you do not have to divulge any of your bank account information – all the vacationer needs is your email address or mobile number to submit the payment to you.